griffithlab/pVACtools/docs/pvacseq/input_file_prep/vep.rst

   CSQ field.
 Running VEP without the ``--pick`` option can therefor drastically increase the runtime of pVACseq.
 - The ``--transcript_version`` option will add the transcript version to the transcript identifiers.
-This option might be needed when annotation the VCF further with expression information and the expression tool uses versioned transcripts in their identifier.
+This option might be needed if you intend to annotate your VCF with expression information.
+Particularly if your expression estimation tool uses versioned transcript identifiers (e.g.
+  ENST00000256474.2).

 Additional VEP options that might be desired can be found `here <http://useast.ensembl.org/info/docs/tools/vep/script/vep_options.html>`_.